-[LTR 15] The following quantitative method shall be used for total internal-to-external leak testing of pressurized test articles:
+[LTR 15] The following quantitative method shall be used for total internal-to-external leak testing of pressurized test articles such as spacecraft/vehicles and pressurized equipment/pressure vessels:

 - a.
 Enclose the test article in a suitable enclosure. - b.
-Calibrate the leak test setup (an enclosure and a leak detector) with the standard leak (see 4.2.1.1 of this NASA Technical Standard) that simulates the actual leak through the potentially existing defects placed in the enclosure for a predetermined period of time to determine the leak test setup relative sensitivity for use in establishing the test article leakage rate.
+Calibrate the leak test setup (an enclosure and a leak detector) with the standard leak (see 4.2.1.1 of this Standard) that simulates the actual leak through the potentially existing defects placed in the enclosure for a predetermined period of time to determine the leak test setup relative sensitivity for use in establishing the test article leakage rate.